nomagiclab/balancing-ball/markdowns/PID.md

 Similarly K_p, K_i and K_d are (again) preset constants.

+## How does it work?
+PID controller is part of something called control loop - first controller gets the information about error after that controller picks CV, the signal is sent and proper adjustments are made, then the error is measured again and so on in an infinite loop.

 ## Are I and D components always necesarry? - Problems that you should have in mind:
 ### When does controller with only I component create problems?
 - Mathemtatics here is used to model the real world - a world in which things have their limitations.